videojs/mux.js/README.md

 If you're using this project in a node-like environment, just `require()` whatever you need.
 If you'd like to package up a distribution to include separately, run `npm run build`.
 See the `package.json` for other handy scripts if you're thinking about contributing.

 ## Collaborator
-If you are a collaborator, we have a guide on how to [release](https://github.com/videojs/mux.js/blob/master/COLLABORATOR_GUIDE.md#releasing) the project.
+If you are a collaborator, we have a guide on how to [release](./COLLABORATOR_GUIDE.md#releasing) the project.

+## Contributing
+If you are interested in contributing to `mux.js`, take a look at our docs on [streams](/docs/streams.md) to get started.

 ## Options